 Sometimes friends come and go too quickly.
 Mark had been in Grand Rapids only a year before he was moving back to the West with his family.
 He wanted a modern style handle with an angled handle butt and this unique handle shape was conceived.
 He liked the red box-elder lumber, as he was reminded of the streams he fished in the west.
 I have added a couple other examples of how the handle can be altered.
 This handle can be combined with a variety of hoop sizes and shapes.
-My nets are priced starting at $220.

 WIND IN THE WILLOWS HANDLE: Designs From Nature

 Mother Nature gave me this design.
 There was a curved intrusion in a beautifully grained piece of walnut.
 I was intrigued and cut out a handle following its shape.
-The finished landing net reminded me of a willow bent by the wind next to a favorite trout stream.
+The finished landing net reminded me of a tree bent by the wind next to a favorite trout stream.
 I continue to look at boards to find grain that follows the curved lines of this handle.
 The net has a deep epoxy finish to enhance and protect.

 This fly fishing net style is available in a variety of woods, hoop shapes and sizes.
 All nets feature a soft nylon catch and release bag or may be fitted with a ghost bag, as a custom option.
 All nets are signed and numbered.